quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 A hosted service mitigates this effort.
 Running Kafka in the cloud means a third party takes care of provisioning and building the Kafka part of your architecture.
 You concentrate on the application.
-Confluent’s Cloud product is a popular example of a cloud-based streaming platform with Apache Kafka at its core.
+Confluent's Cloud product is a popular example of a cloud-based streaming platform with Apache Kafka at its core.
 Quix is another example.

 ### Key

-An **event’s** key is an identifier used to access that event.
+An **event's** key is an identifier used to access that event.
 The key usually stores data about the **message** itself rather than the values within it, so is typically used for partitioning, logging or related tasks.
 In cases where the key contains even less data relating to the message, a **header** may be